 The gearing ratio is calculated based on the total loans and borrowings (interest-bearing bank borrowings) divided by total equity as at the respective reporting date.
-As at 30 June 2022, the Group recorded gearing ratio of approximately 4.2% (30 June 2021: approximately 3.9%), which remained low as the Group had adequate cash and bank balances.
+As at 30 June 2023, there was no outstanding interest-bearing borrowings and the gearing ratio is nil (30 June 2022: approximately 4.2%).